Since 2015, UWTSD has offered a range of law joint honours degrees, coupled with Public Services, Business, Policing and Criminology.

 The course works closely with other Public sector organisations, the combination of both legal and public sector understanding and knowledge would be seen as a benefit to the wider legal Justice professions.

-The team has developed close relationships with local law firms and organisations and developing work experience opportunities which would benefit the students if they chose to extend into further legal justice study.
+The team has developed close relationships with local law firms and organisations and developing work experience opportunities that would benefit the students if they chose to extend into further legal justice study.

 It is possible to complete this programme of study without any additional costs.